 What are calcium channel blockers (CCBs) and how do they work?

-**OLD PAGE:**

-What are calcium channel blockers (CCBs) and how do they work?

-the arteries, the entry of calcium into muscle cells causes contraction of the
+- In the arteries, the entry of calcium into muscle cells constricts the arteries.

 - Dilation of the arteries provides more oxygen-carrying blood to the heart.